culvermelanie/Teams-SharePoint-Document-Management/README.md

 If you are real enthusiastic you can use the Azure ARM templates and provision the resources via Azure DevOps, otherwise just use the PowerShell cmdlts.

+## User

+Create a service account user with simple user permission in your tenant.
+That user should be able to create MS teams.

 # After Azure Setup

 * fix the connection for the Logic App to point to the SharePoint list you provisioned in the previous step